 It’s important to set aside enough time for hands-on learning.
 Your school’s engineering lab will have all of the materials you need to become a competent, skilled engineer.
 In general, you can plan on spending 10 hours per week in the lab.

 Tuition rates vary significantly from school to school.
 When you assess different schools, don’t just look at tuition rates.
-You should also look at financial aid, since great financial aid can offset higher tuition costs.
+You should also look at financial aid since great financial aid can offset higher tuition costs.
 At the Georgia Institute of Technology, you can plan on paying $4,129 per semester as a resident and $13,781 per semester as a non-resident.
 Mercer University is one of the most expensive schools in the state, with an annual tuition rate of $32,166.

-There are numerous scholarship opportunities in Georgia, and they can go a long way to offsetting the cost of your education.
+There are numerous scholarship opportunities in Georgia, and they can go a long way to offset the cost of your education.
 The Georgia Society of Professional Engineers awards three different scholarships every school year.
 You can also apply for scholarships awarded by the Georgia Engineering Foundation, a local group that gives out 35 to 50 scholarships each year.

 Once you have gone through the hard work of earning a degree, it’s time to get your license from the Georgia Board of Professional Engineers.
 You must pay a $30 application fee.
 You can then take the Professional Engineer exam, which thoroughly tests all of your skills and knowledge.
 Upon passing this exam, you can officially work as an engineer.